epfl-dcsl/linux-image/modules/libraries/enclave/README.md

 3. Tyche instantiation.

-Tyche creates a new trust dommain and instantiate an associated new EPT table for the `encl.out` domain.
+Tyche creates a new trust dmmain and instantiate an associated new EPT table for the `encl.out` domain.

 We might want tyche to register an expected register state (including cr3) for entries to the domain.
 This is to ensure that an enclave is always entered at the same point with a valid state and is crucial to avoid confused deputy attacks.
-Let's refer to that state as `ValidEnclState`, an assume that it is a held on a page specified by the `enclave driver` in the previous step of the protocol.
+Let's refer to that state as `ValidEnclState` and assume that it is a held on a page specified by the `enclave driver` in the previous step of the protocol.

 ---